cmatKhan/rnaseq_databases_documentation/docs/index.md

 For programmatic users, see the [API Documentation](Api/)

 For Descriptions of tables in the databases for a given organism, see [Databases](Databases/)

+For Definitions of various experimental subsets of the databases, see [Set Defintions](Set_Definitions/)